XCSoar/website/discover/features/index.md

 - JPEG2000 JP2 files + J2W world file (terrain)
 - ShapeFiles (topography)

 The usual format is the XCM map.
-Maps can be downloaded from our website ([http://www.xcsoar.org/download/maps/](/download/maps/)) or generated specifically for your needs by our map generator (<http://mapgen.xcsoar.org/>).
+[Pregenerated maps](/download/maps/) can be downloaded from our website or generated specifically for your needs by our [Map Generator](http://mapgen.xcsoar.org/).

 ### Tasks